d3jn/larelastic/README.md

 ## Acknowledgments

-* [Tony Messias](https://twitter.com/tony0x01) for part of the original concept that can be found [here](https://blog.madewithlove.be/post/how-to-integrate-your-laravel-app-with-elasticsearch/)
+* [Tony Messias](https://twitter.com/tony0x01) for the original concept that can be found [here](https://blog.madewithlove.be/post/how-to-integrate-your-laravel-app-with-elasticsearch/)